The-Marcy-Lab-School/mod-7-react-api-project/README.md

 ## Scrum Board

-Your team will need to create a Github Organization and a scrum board for managing your tasks.
-Each morning during stand up, you will update your scrum board and assign tasks.
+Your team must create a GitHub Organization and a Scrum board to manage your tasks.
+Each morning during stand-up, you will update your scrum board and assign tasks.

 Use this [scrumboard](https://github.com/users/EMarcantonio/projects/1/views/1?layout=board) as an example.